 Hercules was Washington’s cook.
 And Hercules also escaped.
 Now Hercules’s story is interesting because he was considered one of the most famous cooks in the country at the time.
 He had been trained in Europe, I believe.
 And just was well known across the country as a great cook [and] as being extremely loyal to George Washington.

 Now it’s my sense that Hercules was probably in touch with the brother of Sally Hemmings, who were two individuals who were enslaved by Thomas Jefferson.
 Her brother was a very talented cook as well.
 And they were both in Philadelphia at the same time.

 So Hercules was in touch with him.
 And I believe probably was influenced by the fact that not only did he buy his freedom, but Ona had escaped.
 And so you know there was a way in which there was a buildup of freedom.
 And reaching for freedom on the part of people who were enslaved to George Washington.

-In 2016, a Scholastic children’s book about Hercules that made light of his enslavement was recalled after a campaign by librarians, early childhood teachers, and many others—including team members at the Zinn Education Project.
+In 2016, a Scholastic children’s book about Hercules that made light of his enslavement was recalled after a campaign by librarians, early childhood teachers, and many others — including from ZEP co-coordinating group Teaching for Change.
 Read Under Pressure, Scholastic Recalls Racist Children’s Book.

 Find resources below to #TeachOutsideTextbook about enslavement and resistance.